 The key for whether you, as a British citizen, retain your rights is whether you or your family members can prove your residence or employment in the Czech Republic before the end of 2020.
 The easiest way to do so is to acquire a certificate of a temporary residence.
 More information, not only on these issues but also on maintaining the social security entitlements of Czech citizens returning from the UK, can be found at Ministry of Labour and Social Affairs webpage.
 A detailed explanation of the implementation of the Withdrawal Agreement can be found here.

-If you are do not fulfill the above mentioned preconditioned, you will most probably need to obtain a work permit as any other third country citizen, for example an employee card.
+If you do not fulfill the abovementioned preconditions, you will most probably need to obtain a work permit as any other third country citizen, for example an employee card.
 The conditions for posted workers have also been tightened.
-For more details see Ministry of Interior webpage dedicated to foreign nationals, or specifically the chapter dedicated to third country nationals (out of EU.)
-Do not forget to check our „FAQ section“.
+For more details see the Ministry of Interior website. dedicated to foreign nationals, or specifically the chapter dedicated to third country nationals (out of EU.)
+Do not forget to check our „Otázky a odpovědi“.

 ERASMUS + programme

 United Kingdom will no longer be participating in ERASMUS + programme after 1 January 2021.

 If you already have been studying in any of EU countries, nothing will change until an end of 2020 and you shall be enabled to conlude the programme.
 Please contact your sending institution to make sure that:

 - none of your rights and oligations are change, e. x. additional fees, visas etc.

 Also make sure that both sending and receiving institution agree on continuation of your programme regarding the COVID-19 situation.
 Contact your sending institution in case you need to conclude your stay ahead of time for any reason.